.webp)

 Both smurfing and structuring are against the law and can lead to serious legal consequences because they are linked to money laundering and efforts to evade financial rules.
 So, what is smurfing in money laundering, and how does it differ from structuring in money laundering?

-- Shopping Trick: A group of people with illegal money buys expensive things, like TVs or jewelry.
-Instead of making one big purchase, they make many small buys at different stores.
+Another cash smurfing example is when a group of people with illegal money buys expensive things, like TVs or jewelry.
+Instead of making one big purchase, they make many small purchases at different stores.
 This helps hide the fact that they're spending a lot of money.

 Comply quickly with local/global regulations with 80% less setup time